dougsweetser/Q/docs/QM/spin_and_angular_momentum.book.md

 #  Unifying the Representation of Spin and Angular Momentum

-I will show how to represent both integral and half-integral spin within the same quaternion algebraic field.
+I will show how to represent both integral and half-integral spin within the same quaternion division algebra.
 This involves using quaternion automorphisms.
 First a sketch of why this might work will be provided.
 Second, small rotations in a plane around two axes will be used to show how the resulting vector points in an opposite way, depending on which involution